oknoorap/wp-chimp/readme.txt

 == Changelog ==

+= 0.3.0 =
+* Fixed: Object Caching compatibility with the plugin options (#34).
+* Fixed: Handle the Exception for when the MailChimp API key format is incorrect (#33).
+* Added: Object Caching layer to cache the MailChimp lists query.

 = 0.2.1 =
 * Changed: PHP and WordPress version requirement is now less strict (5.4 instead of 5.4.45 and 4.9 instead of 4.9.0).
 * Fixed: Reset the default list option when MailChimp API key is added or updated.